-Thank you for your interest in having a fundraiser for Children's Mercy.
-As a non-profit hospital, we rely generously on the support of caring community members like you, and your good deeds will allow us to provide first-class care to all kids who walk through our doors.
+Thank you for your interest in having a fundraiser for Children’s Mercy.
+As a non-profit hospital, we rely generously on the support of caring community members like you, and your good deeds will help allow us to provide the highest level of care to all kids who walk through our doors.

-Whether you're considering having a drive to collect new items needed at the hospital, a cause marketing promotion to donate a portion of sales, or an event to raise funds, the steps and guidelines apply to all fundraising activities taking place for the benefit of Children's Mercy.
+Whether you’re considering having a Drive to collect new items needed at the hospital, a Cause Marketing Promotion to donate a portion or sales, or an Event to raise funds, the following steps and guidelines apply to all fundraising activities taking place for the benefit of Children’s Mercy.

 Why do fundraisers have to submit an application and follow these guidelines?

 We’re glad you asked!
 Submitting the application helps us plan how to best support and promote your event.
 Also, by making us aware of your efforts and being formally approved, it adds credibility to your fundraiser when you’re seeking donations and when we receive inquiries about your fundraising efforts.
 The guidelines ensure all fundraisers reflect the mission of Children’s Mercy, and they provide organizers with important IRS information related to non-profit fundraisers.

 Please complete and submit the Fundraiser Application to the Children’s Mercy Philanthropy Office at least 30 days before your proposed fundraiser date.
 All fundraisers (including one-time and on-going fundraising events, promotions and drives) for the benefit of Children’s Mercy must be approved by the Children’s Mercy’s Philanthropy Office in advance of the fundraiser taking place.
 For annual or repeated fundraisers, please submit an application each time.